+When it comes to pellets, it surely is the ‘basis’ of a guinea pig’s diet.
 Cavies require around 1/8 cup of pellets per day.
 But the truth is that guinea pigs rarely overeat, so if you leave some pellets at their disposal at all times, it should be fine.
 Remember to throw away the old pellets and change them for a fresh portion every day.

 In general, experienced guinea pig owners recommend getting the pellets that don’t have nuts and fruit bits in them.
 Nuts, for example, are high in fat and your beloved pet doesn’t need that at all.
 Seeds can also be high in fat.
 But if we’re talking about sunflower seeds, they can be dangerous for another reason.
 The shell can easily break into dozens of small, sharp pieces that can hurt your guinea pig not only from the outside but also on the inside.
 Moreover, these pieces can simply get stuck between the guinea pig’s teeth – an incredibly unpleasant situation.

-- The Highest Quality Guinea Pig Food
+- Highest Quality Guinea Pig Food

 These pellets are also available in larger-sized bags (10 lb, 25 lb) which a lot of owners appreciate.
 Another great thing is that Small Pet is a family-run business based in the USA.
 They pay extra attention to the quality of the ingredients and you can be sure that every pack had been formed with love.
 The company uses only local ingredients.
 And even the package is made in the US (not China).